A veteran and historian responds to Nate Powell’s “About Face”

 might work fine.
 However, 71 percent of active duty soldiers serve in

-: transportation and material handling, mechanic, engineer,
+just five areas: transportation and material handling, mechanic, engineer,

 electrical equipment repair, and combat arms, which alone accounts for nearly 30 percent of